segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

 ## Career Programs

-Companies worldwide offer training programs targeted at specific groups of people, enabling them to enter the industry and become valuable contributors.
-These programs exist for different reasons such as to attract diverse talent, to fill challenging roles, or to provide opportunities for individuals from nontraditional backgrounds.
-Whatever the reason, these programs have helped many people secure great careers at top companies who might not have otherwise had the chance.
+Companies worldwide offer training programs for specific groups to help them enter tech and become valuable contributors.
+These programs exist to attract diverse talent, fill challenging roles, or provide pathways for those from nontraditional backgrounds.
+Whatever the reason, they've helped many secure great careers who might not otherwise have had the chance.

-Here are some programs that I know of.
-I'd encourage you to also Google things like "[career training programs](https://www.google.com/search?q=career+training+programs)" or "[free technical training programs](https://www.google.com/search?q=free+technical+training+programs)" to find more options.
+Here are programs I know about.
+I encourage you to also search for "[career training programs](https://www.google.com/search?q=career+training+programs)" or "[free technical training programs](https://www.google.com/search?q=free+technical+training+programs)" to discover more options.

 <details markdown="1">
 <summary>High School</summary>